 I personally use the Sony A7C, a compact version of the A7X series.
 I really like Sony webcams because they have really good battery life and can record even while charging.
 They also have really good hardware and software compatibility.

-I experimented with the Elgato Cam Link for a short period.
 What it does is turn other devices, like the DSLR and camcorder, into webcams.
 It’s a plug-and-play USB device, making it convenient to carry and set up.

 You can also use smartphones and laptop cameras

-How to get the best of your webcam for course creation
+How to get the best of your webcam for course creation?

 Audio quality

 It’s worth checking the built-in mic of your external webcam, but I’ll advise investing in external microphones.
-My pick is the Rode NT-USB, the only USB shotgun mic I can recommend.

 The Rode Wireless GO is excellent if you’re always on the go and need something you can clip to your shirt while you record courses.
-You can also use a professional condenser microphone if you can deal with the extra interfaces and are ready to treat the room for soundproofing.

 Low light performance